Bob Sheppard: Announcer

 Sheppard's distinctive announcing style became an integral component of the Yankee Stadium experience.
 For more than half a century each game began with his trademark cadence – "Good afternoon (evening)...ladies and gentlemen...and welcome...to Yankee Stadium" – his words reverberating around the massive structure.
 Each in-game announcement began: "Your attention please, ladies and gentlemen."
 He introduced every player, Yankee or visitor (as described on his Monument Park plaque), "with equal divine reverence."
 He communicated the players' position, uniform number, name, and repeated the number, during his first at-bat ("Now batting for the Yankees, the first baseman, number 23, Don Mattingly, number 23"), while announcing the players' position and name during each succeeding at-bat ("The first baseman, Don Mattingly").
 He eschewed flamboyant nicknames; Dennis Boyd was never introduced as "Oil Can", nor Jim Hunter as "Catfish."
 He once listed (in order) his favorite names to announce: Mickey Mantle, Shigetoshi Hasegawa, Salomé Barojas, José Valdivielso and Álvaro Espinoza; and he expressed his special affection for the natural resonance of many Latino players' names.
 "Anglo-Saxon names are not very euphonious", he said.
 "What can I do with Steve Sax?
 What can I do with Mickey Klutts?"
 But Mickey Mantle remained his favorite; Sheppard said Mantle once told him, "'Every time Bob Sheppard introduced me at Yankee Stadium, I got shivers up my spine.'
 And I said to him, 'So did I.'"

 Sheppard took great pride in pronouncing every name correctly, and made certain to check directly with a visiting player if he had any doubt on the correct or preferred pronunciation.
 He admitted that early in his career, whenever the Senators were in town he particularly feared tripping over Wayne Terwilliger's name.
 "I worried that I would say 'Ter-wigg-ler'", he recalled, "but I never did."
-He did stumble on at least one rookie's name: Jorge Posada was called up from Columbus late in the 1995 season, and made his first appearance as a Yankee in Game 2 of the 1995 American League Division Series against Seattle, as a pinch runner for Wade Boggs.
+He did stumble on at least one rookie's name: Jorge Posada was called up from Columbus late in the 1995 season, and made his first appearance as a Yankee in Game 2 of the 1995 American League Division Series against the Seattle Mariners, as a pinch runner for Wade Boggs.
 Sheppard, who had not yet met Posada, announced the substitution, Posada's major league debut, in extra innings of one of the greatest games in Division Series history, with an "o" at the end of his last name.
 Posada's friend Derek Jeter noticed immediately, with amusement, and has called him "Sado" ever since.